fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

 The default results directory is ``fitbenchmarking_results``.

-For options for which you wish to make several choices e.g. table_type, simply use a comma to separate the arguments:
+For options for which you wish to make several choices e.g. ``table_type``, simply use a comma to separate the arguments:

 .. code-block:: bash